search-icon

 In inventory management, supply chain settings determine how and when a location should be replenished with stock and when stock should be moved from one location to another.

-Supply chain settings Transfer Planning and Supply Rules are used by DEAR's Materials Requirements Planning (MRP) module to generate supply suggestions – what quantity of stock to transfer, manufacture, and order from suppliers in order to meet actual and forecasted demand, and when each action should take place.
+Supply chain settings Transfer Planning and Supply Rules are used by Cin7 Core's Material Requirements Planning (MRP) module to generate supply suggestions – what quantity of stock to transfer, manufacture, and order from suppliers in order to meet actual and forecasted demand, and when each action should take place.
+MRP is an optional add-on to your base subscription.

 See Supply Settings (Delivery and Replenishment) for more information.